 Taking the reader on a narrative journey beyond such obvious surrealist stars as Salvador Dalié, Surrealism is a digestible introduction to the movement’s key figures as well as their works and where to find them.
 Complete with a glossary of key terms and chronology, this new addition to the Art Essentials series provides an indispensable resource for anyone interested in learning about this influential and wonderfully idiosyncratic style in art.

-Amy Dempsey is an art historian who studied at Hunter College, New York, and received her doctorate from the Courtauld Institute of Art, London.
-A fellow of the Royal Society of Arts, Dempsey is the author of Destination Art and Styles, Schools & Movements: The Essential Encyclopaedic Guide to Modern Art, as well as Modern Art in the Art Essentials series.
+Amy Dempsey is an art historian who studied under Rosalind Krauss at Hunter College in New York and received her doctorate from the Courtauld Institute of Art in London.
+A fellow of the Royal Society of Arts, Dempsey has contributed to a number of museum catalogs and is the author of Styles, Schools and Movements and two other titles in the Art Essentials series, Modern Art and Surrealism.